Dawn Adams

-Adams is one of four openly LGBT people currently serving in the Virginia General Assembly (alongside Adam Ebbin, Mark Sickles, and Danica Roem).
+Adams was one of four openly LGBT people serving in the Virginia General Assembly (alongside Adam Ebbin, Mark Sickles, and Danica Roem).

 Political career

 In 2017, Adams challenged Republican incumbent Manoli Loupassi for the 68th district seat in the House of Delegates, ultimately winning by 336 votes of the 40,000 cast in the district.

 Adams is a healthcare and environmental advocate and served as the Health Professions Chair within the Health Welfare and Institutions Committee in 2020 and 2021.
 Her other committee assignments include General Laws, and Privileges and Elections.
 In 2020 she was appointed to the Joint Commission on Health Care, the Disability Commission, the Committee on Coal and Energy, and the Joint Subcommittee on Block Grants.
 In 2021 she was also appointed to the Cannabis Oversight Commission, the Task Force on Maternal Health Data and Quality Measures, and the Human Services & Public Safety Committee of the Southern Legislative Conference (SLC) of The Council of State Governments (CSG).
 As of 2022, she remains a member of the Joint Commission on Health Care, the Cannabis Oversight Commission, the Task Force on Maternal Health Data and Quality Measures, the Committee on Coal and Energy, the committee for Reproductive Health Service Coverage, the School Health Services Committee, and the Workgroup to Study Policy Proposals for the Expedited Sales of Cannabis.
 Prior to 2020, her committee assignments include the House Militia, Police and Public Safety, and The House Agriculture, Chesapeake and Natural Resources Committees.

 She was reelected over Republican Garrison Coward in the 2019 Virginia House of Delegates election with a majority of 3,568 votes of the 38,000 cast.
-Adams won at 2021 Virginia House of Delegates election over her opponent receiving 61.95% of the vote over Republican Mark Early Jr. with a majority of 2,949 votes of the 46,000 votes cast.
+Adams won at 2021 Virginia House of Delegates election over her opponent receiving 61.95% of the vote over Republican Mark Earley Jr. with a majority of 2,949 votes of the 46,000 votes cast.